Regardless of where you are based in the world, you need a licence from us if:

 If you are a gambling software business that provides facilities for remote casino games but only in circumstances in which you host those facilities through other operators’ platforms, then you may be eligible to hold a casino (host) operating licence.
 To hold a host licence, your business:

 - must hold a gambling software operating licence

-- must not contract directly with any of the customers who play the casino games you provide ie only customers of another operator can access your casino game content via that other operator’s website or app.
+- must not contract directly with any of the customers who play the casino games you provide that is only customers of another operator can access your casino game content via that other operator’s website or app.

 Please see the casino (host) licence for further details.

 |Fee category||Annual gross gambling yield||Application Fee|